|This is an unofficial version.

 (b) in the case of employees who are not represented by a recognized bargaining agent, such use of the surplus has been approved by the government or the government agency.

-16 Information in possession of the Civil Service Commission, or any government agency, or any specified employer, necessary for the due administration of this Act, or a plan, or an agreement made under this Act, shall, upon request, be made available to the board by the Civil Service Commission, the government agency or the specified employer.
+Information in possession of the Public Service Commission, or any government agency, or any specified employer, necessary for the due administration of this Act, or a plan, or an agreement made under this Act, shall, upon request, be made available to the board by the Public Service Commission, the government agency or the specified employer.

-17 Notwithstanding The Legislative Assembly Act, the government may pay, and members of the assembly may receive the benefit of, a portion of any premiums payable for life insurance for members of the assembly equivalent to the portion paid by the government of the premiums payable for life insurance for members of the Civil Service; and the members of the assembly are not thereby disqualified from sitting and voting in the assembly or from being nominated for or elected as a member of the assembly, and their seats are not vacated by reason thereof.
+Notwithstanding The Legislative Assembly Act, the government may pay, and members of the assembly may receive the benefit of, a portion of any premiums payable for life insurance for members of the assembly equivalent to the portion paid by the government of the premiums payable for life insurance for employees of the government; and the members of the assembly are not thereby disqualified from sitting and voting in the assembly or from being nominated for or elected as a member of the assembly, and their seats are not vacated by reason thereof.

 |Table of Contents||Bilingual (PDF)|